mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-02-20-doertedev-portrait.md

 ---
-layout: paperfaces
+layout: work
 title: "More metal than a toaster"
 description: "PaperFaces portrait of @doertedev drawn with Paper by 53 on an iPad."
-image: paperfaces-doertedev-twitter-lg
+image:
+  feature: paperfaces-doertedev-twitter-lg.jpg
   thumb: paperfaces-doertedev-twitter-150.jpg
 category: paperfaces
 tags:
 - PaperFaces